-Now in the development of developing a story there are three steps, writing a script, storyboarding, and production.
+In the development of a story, there are three steps: writing a script, storyboarding, and production.

 You can see how a script is typically formatted into sections with numbered, noted, and labeled shots.
-You take the script and go on to our second step, which is storyboarding.
+You take the script and go on to the second step, which is storyboarding.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR MARIO E. HERNANDEZ